lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 ```

 Behind the scenes, `Lamini` automatically wraps the user and system prompts
-in Mistral's prompt template.
+in model prompt template.
 The `system_prompt` is optional.
-The default system prompt is Mistral's recommended system prompt.
+The default system prompt is model's recommended system prompt.

 ```
 Always assist with care, respect, and truth.
 Respond with utmost utility yet securely.
 Avoid harmful, unethical, prejudiced, or negative content.
 Ensure replies promote fairness and positivity.